What to bring with you to your immigration medical exam?

 - Basic medical immigration physical exam and mental status evaluation

-- Blood Test: All adults (above age 15) are required to have a serologic blood test for Syphilis (RPR).
+- Blood Test: All adults (from age 18 to 44) are required to have a serologic blood test for Syphilis (RPR).

-- Urine Test: All adults (above age 15) are required to have a Neisseria Gonorrhea test.
+- Urine Test: All adults (from age 18 to 24) are required to have a Neisseria Gonorrhea test.

 - Tuberculosis test: As of October 1, 2018 all applicants two years of age and older are required to have an IGRA test.
 What are the advantages of IGRAs?
 Requires a single patient visit to conduct the test, Results can be available within 24 hours, Does not boost responses measured by subsequent tests, Prior BCG (bacille Calmette-Guérin) vaccination does not cause a false-positive IGRA test result.